pvkt/Edunet-week2/README.md

 # Changes to do
-in the index.url change the mongodb url
+in the index.js change the mongodb url

 # command to run the code